gbmhunter/blog/content/electronics/circuit-design/logic-families/index.md

 ### Latch-up

 CMOS logic suffers from a phenomenon known as _latch-up_.
-This is when a **short occurs between a power-rail and pin** in an CMOS-based IC, usually causing serious operation problems if not destruction of the IC.
+This is when a **short occurs between a power-rail and ground** in an CMOS-based IC, usually causing serious operation problems if not destruction of the IC.
 Once latch-up is triggered, it cannot be removed until the circuit is power-cycled.

 Latch-up occurs because the PN junctions that form the **PMOS and NMOS switching elements form parasitic {{% link text="PNPN thyristors (SCRs)" src="/electronics/components/transistors/silicon-controlled-rectifiers-scrs" %}}**[^ti-latch-up-white-paper].
-A latch-up has to be initially triggered by an over-voltage/current condition which causes the voltage on a pin to go at least one diode drop above the rail voltage.
+A latch-up has to be initially triggered by an over-voltage/current condition which causes the voltage on a pin to go at least one diode drop above the rail voltage, or one voltage drop below the ground.

+{{% figure src="cmos-latch-up-semiconductor-diagram.svg" width="800px" caption="Diagram showing how parasitic BJT transistors (black transistors) are formed with the construction of a totem-pole CMOS driver circuit.
+These two transistors form a PNPN thyristor (also known as an SCR)." %}}

+Hot-plugging can cause latch-up issues.

 ### AUC